Gingerbread Oobleck (Messy Play for Toddlers & Preschoolers)

 Did you know you can FREEZE oobleck for a totally different experience?
 It acts as a solid when frozen, but as it melts, its consistency keeps changing… How fun!

-I haven’t tried this yet, but the next time I make this, I’m thinking of placing some of it in silicone gingerbread moulds in the freezer to create frozen oobleck gingerbread men for my kids to play with.
+I haven’t tried this yet, but the next time I make this, I’m thinking of placing some of it in silicone gingerbread molds in the freezer to create frozen oobleck gingerbread men for my kids to play with.
 If you try it, I’d love to hear how it turned out!

 How to Dispose of Gingerbread Oobleck